MasterLu0309/CITS3200/README.md

     - *Note:* This driver is **old** and not compatible with the *Core Isolation* feature of Windows 11.
 Please disable this feature to use *Polhemus* tracking.
 - [*SteamVR*](https://store.steampowered.com/app/250820/SteamVR/)

+## Compatibility
+- Tested and working Windows 10 and Windows 11*
+    - Due to its age, the *Polhemus Liberty USB driver* is **not compatible** with the *Microsoft Vulnerable Driver Blocklist* feature of *Core Isolation* in Windows 11.
+If run while enabled, only zeroes will be captured by *Polhemus* tracking.
+- Tested and working with Python 3.11.8

 ## Install Instructions
 > *Ensure the above [prerequisites](#prerequisites) are installed **before** proceeding.*
 1. Download this repository as a *zip* file.